pluckyporcupine/raylibmosaic/README.md

 ## Other raylib modules

 There are (poorly tested) raymath and rlgl bindings.

+I have also written (also poorly tested) bindings for raygui.
+If you would like to use raygui, you currently need to build the raylib DLL from source and modify the Makefile to include raygui.
+For convenience, I have included a pre-built raylib DLL that includes raygui.
+Alternatively, you could build your own raygui DLL and change `importdll raylib` on line 1488 of raylib.m to `importdll raygui`.
+The bindings for raylib and raygui are intentionally being kept separate for the time being for this purpose.

 I have not yet written bindings for any of raylib's other modules.

 All bindings are in raylib.m.